Albert481/DSAI_Project/README.md

 <br/>

 We know that the logistic regression model outputs probabilities (values between 0 to 1).
 In order to make predictions on train data (y_train_pred), we need to convert these probabilities to 1s and 0s.
 For this we need to decide a threshold probability value above which all the probability values will be classified as 1 and the values below it will be classified as 0.
 For that, we need to plot the ROC (Receiver Operating Characteristic) curve.

 An ROC curve is nothing but a graph of True Positive Rate (TPR) v/s False Positive Rate (FPR) at different classification thresholds.
+A higher AUC indicates better predictions, as it measures the entire two-dimensional area underneath the entire ROC curve.
+By lowering the classification threshold, more items are classified as positive, resulting in an increase in both False Positives and True Positives.

 <br/>
 <br/>